ArnuldOnData/rshiny/Histogram/rpy2/README.md

 https://github.com/ArnuldOnData/rshiny/blob/main/Histogram/Dash/README.md

-As an alternative, you can use my *requirements.txt* too if you know how to use it.
+As an alternative, you can use my *requirements.txt* too.

 ## How to use